 7. Next add 1 cup water or as required.

-8. Knead the wheat flour with water to a smooth dough. cover and keep aside for 20 to 30 mins.
+8. Knead the wheat flour with water to a smooth and soft dough.
+Cover and rest the dough for 20 to 30 minutes.

 9. Later take 2 small to medium sized balls from the dough.